Bicycle Safety and Registration

 Register your bike

-To register your bike, simply return a completed Bike Registration Form (PDF) and a $1.00 fee to the Naperville Police Department, 1350 Aurora Avenue.
+To register your bike, simply return a completed Bike Registration Form (PDF) to the Naperville Police Department, 1350 Aurora Avenue.

 The Naperville Police Department reminds all bicyclists to obey all of the traffic signs and rules of the road required by law as they apply to bicycles, do not wear head-sets while riding, maintain bicycles with proper air inflated in tires and “Don’t forget to wear a helmet for a safe and enjoyable ride!”